mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The `tree_hash` is updated to represent the current tree and credentials.
-* The `confirmed_transcript_hash` field is updated with the data for an MLSAuthenticatedContent encoding a Commit message as described below.
+* The `confirmed_transcript_hash` field is updated with the data for an AuthenticatedContent encoding a Commit message as described below.
 * The `extensions` field changes when a GroupContextExtensions proposal is committed.